bachnguyen234/cs323-project-4/README.md

 ## Major Design Decisions

 **Consistent Randomized Input Generation**
-All methods (Baseline - no encryption, Paillier, and Shamir) operate on the same randomly generated integer dataset for each sample size $n$.
+All methods (Baseline - no encryption, Paillier, Shamir, and Differential Privacy) operate on the same randomly generated integer dataset for each sample size $n$.
 Values are drawn uniformly between predefined minimum and maximum bounds.
 A fixed random seed is set before each run to ensure reproducibility of results and consistency across experiments.
 This ensures every method processes identical input data for fair performance comparison.

 **Dynamic Cryptographic Parameters**
 Paillier encryption uses a single 3072-bit key pair for all tests to ensure consistent encryption and decryption overhead across varying dataset sizes.